Notes On… Everyday Mindfulness

 You are allowed to slow down.

-You don’t have to solve everything right now.
+You do not have to fix everything right now.

 It’s about coming back.